 - families with three or more children

-- households where the mother is under the age of 25.
+- families where the mother is under 25 years of age.

 As well as wider actions to successfully reduce child poverty, we need to reach these groups and meet their needs.

 Here you can find out more about some of these priority groups to help you better meet their needs.